Skip to content

 typeField'type'Field used to differentiate different kinds of components in the list.
 For each distinct type, a pool of recycled items will be created.

-keyField'id'Field used to identify items and optimize managing rendered views.
+keyField'id'Field name or resolver function (item, index) => string | number used to identify items and optimize managing rendered views.

 prerender0Render a fixed number of items for Server-Side Rendering (SSR).